ynHuber/flowpipeline/CONFIGURATION.md

 ### Print Group
-Segments in this group serve to print flows immediately to the user.
+Segments in this group serve to print flows immediately to the user or a file.
 This is intended for ad-hoc applications and instant feedback use cases.

 #### count
 The `count` segment counts flows passing it.
 This is mainly for debugging